MED263-WI23/MED263_Intro/Step1_R_and_Rstudio_install.md

 > 5
 ```

-6. Install a package (do this once)
+6. Install a package (do this once for each package you need)

 If available on CRAN, we can install with the ```install.packages()``` function